Symphony

 "Nothing can be hidden under the carpet.
 It all has to come through Omnea, which equates to more control, and greater opportunity for commercial impact."

-When Stuart Wilson joined Symphony in November 2024 as Head of Procurement, requests moved through a patchwork of spreadsheets, inboxes, and chat groups, representing a big challenge for central coordination.
-With Stuart operating as a team of one and responsible for 600+ suppliers, he set his sights on solving three key challenges:
+When Stuart Wilson joined Symphony in November 2024 as Head of Procurement, requests moved through a patchwork of spreadsheets, inboxes, and chat groups.
+With Stuart operating as a team of one and responsible for 600+ suppliers, he set his sights on solving three key challenges.

 Policy was inconsistently applied depending on department and urgency.
 Purchases and contracts could bypass intended controls, and agreements could be signed by people without the right authorisation.
 With request and supplier context split across tools, it was easy for activity to slip outside the process.